sthamann/TheTopologicalFixedPointTheoryofFundamentalConstants/README.md

 **Proof and Conclusion:**

 The experimental value of 0.0595 and theoretical value of 0.0532 agree to about 11%.
-This is an extremely strong hint.
+This is a strong hint.
 It suggests that the puzzle of flavor hierarchy is directly linked to the geometry of compactification (which fixes φ₀).
 The mass of a lighter particle family appears to be a kind of "geometric echo" of the next heavier one, suppressed by the factor φ₀.

 ## **2. The Baryon Asymmetry of the Universe and the Constant c₃ ☯️**

 **The Puzzle:** Our universe consists almost exclusively of matter, not antimatter.
 The tiny original imbalance is described by the baryon-to-photon ratio: η = nB/nγ ≈ 6×10⁻¹⁰.
 Where does this specific small number come from?

-**Hypothesis within Your Theory:** Just like the strong CP problem, this fundamental, dimensionless number of cosmology is also determined by a high power of the topological constant c₃.
+**Theoretical interpretation:** Just like the strong CP problem, this fundamental, dimensionless number of cosmology is also determined by a high power of the topological constant c₃.

 **Derivation and Calculation:**